 For the academic year 2015-16 I will be on leave during the Autumn semester and I will be teaching Philosophical Theology during the Spring semester.
 In the past I have also taught Philosophy and Human Nature, Knowledge and Reality, Metaphysics, and History of Philosophy (Kant Section).

 Metaphysics, especially time, properties, events, and the metaphysical implications of theism; Philosophy of Religion/Philosophical Theology, especially divine eternity, divine foreknowledge and human freedom, and theological anthropology.
 For the academic year 2011-12 I held an Oxford Templeton Research Fellowship at Hertford College, University of Oxford.

 I am happy to supervise research students in any area of traditional Metaphysics, to include such topics as causation, material substances, events, persons, universals, time, and modality.
 I am also available to supervise research students in the Philosophy of Religion/Philosophical Theology, particularly in such topics as the divine attributes, the problem of divine foreknowledge and human freedom, the problem of evil, and philosophical issues attending theological anthropology.
-I am currently supervising a Ph.D. student working on the metaphysics of mind required by McDowell’s conception of the relation between mind and world.
+I am currently supervising a Ph.D. student working on the metaphysics of freedom in Kant and Jonathan Edwards.